IRP1 [4Fe-4S] Cluster Occupancy as Feeding-Entrained Iron-Redox Chronostat

 Frataxin-Gated Fe-S Assembly via Mitochondrial LIP in FTMT-Negative Tissues

-CONDITIONALYour liver's daily iron rhythm may secretly control a key cellular machinery — with consequences for a rare genetic disease.
+CONDITIONALYour liver's daily iron rhythm may quietly stress a key cellular machinery in people with hidden genetic vulnerability.

 Conserved Fe-S Requirement in Clock Neurons — Drosophila to Mammalian SCN